sp-hash/TeamBlackMiner/INSTALL_LINUX.md

 ## How to run

-Edit one of the provided pool scripts (see: [HOW-TO](https://github.com/sp-hash/TeamBlackMiner/blob/main/HOW-TO.md)), or just run one of the scripts as it is to test TBM.
+Edit one of the provided pool scripts ([HOW-TO](https://github.com/sp-hash/TeamBlackMiner/blob/main/HOW-TO.md)),

-Example:
+Or just run one of the scripts as it is to test Team Black Miner:
 ```bash
 $ cd TeamBlackMiner_1_10_Ubuntu_18_04_Cuda_11_4/
 $ ./tbminer_ethermine_eth.sh